Adriannom/fvtt-better-filepicker/README.md

 # fvtt-better-filepicker

+THIS MODULE IS NOW DEPRECATED since the features it provides are now native to Foundry.

 Module for Foundry Virtual Table Top.
 Toggle image thumbnails in the file picker.
 Also improves file picker visibility on small screens.

 ## Compatibility